bigskysoftware/_hyperscript/www/docs.md

 To accomplish this in JavaScript requires a closure, which acts as a callback.
 Unfortunately this API is awkward, containing a lot of syntactic noise and placing crucial information, how long the delay is, at the end.
-As this logic becomes more complex, that delay infomation gets further and further away from where, syntactically, the delay starts.
+As this logic becomes more complex, that delay information gets further and further away from where, syntactically, the delay starts.

 Contrast that with the equivalent hyperscript, which uses the [`wait` command](/commands/wait):